Skip to Content

 • Easy to overtighten if you’re not careful but easy to know when you do

-The Merrell Vapor Glove 6 Boa is an ideal choice for barefoot veterans and curious newcomers alike.
+The Merrell Vapor Glove 6 Boa is an ideal choice for barefoot veterans and curious newcomers alike, though it will be difficult to run on rough terrain as these are truly barefoot with thin soles.
 It’s a thoughtfully designed, no-fuss trail shoe that performs well, looks fine enough for casual wear, and makes you question why all shoes don’t have Boa dials.
 Whether you’re easing into minimalist running or just sick of floppy laces, this one’s a win.
-Then when you’re ready for full-on barefoot running and hiking, check out our list of the best barefoot hiking sandals of 2025.
+If you’d like to ease into barefoot shoes a bit slower, check out the Merrell Trail Glove.

 Author